albeerm/stm32-ultrasonic-scanner/README.md

 # STM32 Ultrasonic Scanning System

-This was a microprocessor/embedded systems project I worked on using an STM32 microcontroller.
+This was a microprocessor/embedded systems group project I worked on using an STM32 microcontroller.
 The main goal was to build a distance scanning system that could measure objects with an ultrasonic sensor while moving a servo to different angles.

 ## What the project does